-I was elected to the BSPP as web manager in January 2014.
+I was appointed as BSPP web manager in January 2014.
 I have good experience in web development and hope to use these skills to help BSPP maintain a modern and highly functional web presence.
 I was also the recipient of a BSPP summer bursary in 2011 which I spent with Dr Richard Cooper at the University of Bath.

-When not in the greenhouse or the lab, I like to spend my time cooking, walking, watching films, playing sports such as cricket, squash and 5-a-side football (badly) and also going camper-vanning around England and Europe.
+When not in the greenhouse or the lab, I like to spend my time cooking, walking, camping, foraging, watching films, playing sports such as cricket, and 5-a-side football (badly).

 Address:Biosciences, Geoffrey Pope Building, University of Exeter, Stocker Road, Exeter, EX4 4QD

 I have a part-time research position at the James Hutton Institute, Dundee.
 My main research interests are developing the use of molecular diagnostic techniques for the detection and quantification of seed and soil-borne potato pathogens: both as a research tool to investigate disease epidemiology, and in supporting the management of potatoes by quantifying disease risk.
 At present I am focusing on the effect of crop management practices, in particular, the effect of soil organic matter content on the introduction and persistence of pathogens through a crop rotation.